-1. With the growth of fragmented global supply chains in recent decades, how to conduct international business more responsibly has become a pressing global concern.
+With the growth of fragmented global supply chains in recent decades, how to conduct international business more responsibly has become a pressing global concern.
 Actors seeking to promote responsible business have included intergovernmental organisations, national governments, trade unions, civil society, multi-stakeholder initiatives (MSIs) and investors.
 Consequently, many multinational enterprises operate within an environment characterised by a patchwork of pressures created by different sources across their home countries and the other countries in which they operate.

-2. Facing high levels of scrutiny, the garment and footwear sector has been one of the most active sectors in developing and adopting new standards and approaches to responsible business conduct.
+Facing high levels of scrutiny, the garment and footwear sector has been one of the most active sectors in developing and adopting new standards and approaches to responsible business conduct.
 Despite the proliferation of private standards, problematic practices remain rampant in this sector.
-In recent years, several OECD member governments have enacted legislation seeking to regulate the negative aspects of global production, propelled by tragic incidents, notably the Rana Plaza disaster in 2013.
+In recent years, several OECD member governments have enacted policies and legislation seeking to promote more responsible practices by enterprises involved in the sector, spurred by tragic incidents, notably the Rana Plaza disaster in 2013.
+Such incidents in producing countries have also highlighted the importance of a whole-of-supply chain approach to responsible business conduct and sourcing.

-3. In this context, the OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector ("OECD Garment and Footwear Guidance") was developed and launched in 2017 to help enterprises implement the due diligence recommendations contained in the OECD Guidelines for Multinational Enterprises ("OECD MNE Guidelines").
+In this context, the OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector ("OECD Garment and Footwear Guidance") was developed and launched in 2017 to help enterprises implement the due diligence recommendations contained in the OECD Guidelines for Multinational Enterprises ("OECD MNE Guidelines") with the support of OECD member countries and other Adherents to the OECD MNE Guidelines.
 The OECD Garment and Footwear Guidance has been approved by 48 governments and endorsed by business, trade unions and civil society.
 While awareness raising and implementation of the OECD Garment and Footwear Guidance are underway, there is a growing recognition that the degree of uptake and outcomes of due diligence in the sector needs to be measured and monitored.

-4. This feasibility study seeks to identify and analyse possible methodological approaches for measuring incentives, uptake and outcomes of labour, human rights, environmental and integrity due diligence, as defined by the OECD Garment and Footwear Guidance.
+This feasibility study seeks to identify and analyse possible methodological approaches for measuring incentives, uptake and outcomes of labour, human rights, environmental and integrity due diligence, as defined by the OECD Garment and Footwear Guidance.
 This introduction includes an overview of the key features of the OECD's due diligence model, the objectives of this study, a process model that was used to develop and assess the methodological approaches, and the structure of the report.